fenrirek/Season-influence-on-my-listening-habit/README.md

 # Season Influence on My Listening Habit

-Analyzing the effect of seasons on music preferences using Spotify, AccuWeather, and Genius API.
+Analyzing the effect of seasons on music preferences using Spotify, AccuWeather.

 ## Project Overview